RazProj/Devops-WorkShop/Readme.md

 # DevOps Workshop

 Welcome to the DevOps Workshop!
 This repository contains essential configuration files and resources for deploying and managing modern cloud infrastructure and containerized applications.
-This project was built as part of the course we received at Wix, under the guidance of the senior DevOps team.
+This project was developed as part of a comprehensive course provided by Wix, under the mentorship of the senior DevOps team.

 ---